mpokorny/vysmaw/README.md

 The two primary artifacts produced by the build are a C language shared library, and a Python extension with a Python/Cython interface to the shared library.

+A smaller artifact is a _vys_ system configuration library, which supports both _vysmaw_ and the visibility stream producers (_i.e._, the sending processes: the CBE or a simulator).

 Note that there is no "install" makefile target yet.
 If you intend to build and run sample code, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.

+## Configuration files

+Configuration files for both the _vysmaw_ and _vys_ libraries are available in the source tree.
+These may be installed by the user, but are operationally optional.
+As an alternative to, or in addition to, installing these files on a system, they may be used as templates by application developers for application-specific configurations.

 ## Interfaces